marcopiii/TelegramBot/README.md

 # TelegramBot

-A template to create a clean, scalable and easy Telegram Bot with Java.
+*A project template to create a clean, scalable and easy Telegram Bot with Java.*

-## Getting Started
+##### Introduction
+During my experiments with Telegram bots I often had to write the same project structure again and again.
+Therefore I found quite useful to create a custom general template for my bots.
+Clearly this is just one of the way you can organize your project and of course it reflects my personal style of coding, however I think this may be helpful as an example for who is going to start playing with bots.
+Anyway before using this template I suggest to read [this really good guide](https://monsterdeveloper.gitbooks.io/writing-telegram-bots-on-java/content) to quickly learn the very basic concept about writing a Telegram bot in java and always refer to the official [TelegramBot APIs](https://core.telegram.org/bots/api) official documentation.

+### How to use this template?

-* **IntelliJ IDEA**: download the project, open it, *Tools* > *Save project as template*, done.
+* **IntelliJ IDEA**: download the project, open it, *Tools* > *Save project as template*.
+When you create a new project you will find this template in the *user defined* template menu.

 ### Dependencies

 Some dependencies are already defined in the `pom.xml`

-The main and essential dependency of this project is the excellent rubenlagus' [TelegramBots library](https://github.com/rubenlagus/TelegramBots) that easely permits to communicate with [Telegram Bot API](https://core.telegram.org/bots/api).
+The main and essential dependency of this project is the excellent rubenlagus' [TelegramBots library](https://github.com/rubenlagus/TelegramBots) that easily permits to communicate with [Telegram Bot API](https://core.telegram.org/bots/api).
 ```
 <dependency>
     <groupId>org.telegram</groupId>